qianguigui1104/CS-330-Programming-Languages/Assignment 5&6.md

 __6. Declare a variable (say, x) in the main body of your program.
 Then declare a variable of the same name inside of a loop.
 Is there a conflict?
 Is the old variable overwritten or do you now have two variables of the same name?__
 No, there is no conflict, meaning the code does not generate an error.
-The old variable was overwritten.
+There are two variables of the same name

 	var x = 6
 	print(x)